 Any stationing, installation or deployment of any nuclear weapons or other nuclear explosive devices;

-Any nuclear weapon test explosion or any other nuclear explosion.

 Suggestion of new OP2 definition of nuclear weapons

 Nuclear weapon or other nuclear explosive device: An assembly that is capable of producing an explosion and massive damage and destruction by the sudden release of energy instantaneously released from self-sustaining nuclear fission and/or fusion.
 It does not include the means of transport or delivery of such an assembly if separable from and not an indivisible part of it.